octodns/octodns/docs/records.md

 * `TXT`
 * `URLFWD`

 Underlying provider support for each of these varies and some providers have extra requirements or limitations.
-In cases where a record type is not supported by a provider OctoDNS will ignore it there and continue to manage the record elsewhere.
+In cases where a record type is not supported by a provider octoDNS will ignore it there and continue to manage the record elsewhere.
 For example `SSHFP` is supported by Dyn, but not Route53.
-If your source data includes an SSHFP record OctoDNS will keep it in sync on Dyn, but not consider it when evaluating the state of Route53.
+If your source data includes an SSHFP record octoDNS will keep it in sync on Dyn, but not consider it when evaluating the state of Route53.
 The best way to find out what types are supported by a provider is to look for its `supports` method.
 If that method exists the logic will drive which records are supported and which are ignored.
 If the provider does not implement the method it will fall back to `BaseProvider.supports` which indicates full support.

-Adding new record types to OctoDNS is relatively straightforward, but will require careful evaluation of each provider to determine whether or not it will be supported and the addition of code in each to handle and test the new type.
+Adding new record types to octoDNS is relatively straightforward, but will require careful evaluation of each provider to determine whether or not it will be supported and the addition of code in each to handle and test the new type.

 ## Advanced Record Support (GeoDNS, Weighting)